-Breastfeed if you can - it will help protect 1 your baby from illness.
-It may take a few days for you both to learn how it works best for you Give breast milk, the best option, or 2 infant formula as your baby's milk drink for at least 12 months Begin a vitamin D supplement from birth 3 as milk and foods do not necessarily provide enough Let your baby decide how much milk to drink.
-Offer a feed when they are hungry 4 and remember babies cry for reasons other than hunger Begin to offer food alongside their milk 5 feeds when you think your baby is ready for more, by 6 months but not before 4 months Stop feeding when your baby shows you he or she has had enough by keeping his 6 mouth closed or turning away from food or milk Offer spoon-feeding, soft finger foods and a cup of water at all meals so that your baby develops all their feeding skills - some babies 7 learn their new feeding skills more slowly than others and some are more sensitive to tastes, smells and textures Allow your baby to drink less milk as he or 8 she begins to eat more food Offer allergenic foods - yogurt, cheese, egg, peanut butter, fish, wheat based foods 9 and soya containing foods - any time after 4 months and this may help prevent food allergies.
-Introduce them one at a time Move onto thick mash with soft lumps between 6 and 8 months and onto minced 10 and chopped family foods and firmer finger foods between 9 and 12 months
+Breastfeeding helps protect your baby from illness.
+It may take time for you both to learn how it works best for you - ask for help if you need it Give breast milk, the best option, or infant 2 formula for at least 12 months Begin a vitamin D supplement from birth 3 as milk and foods do not necessarily provide enough Let your baby decide how much milk to drink.
+Offer a feed when your baby is hungry 4 and remember babies cry for reasons other than hunger Begin to offer food alongside their milk feeds, by six months but not before four 5 months when you think your baby is ready for more Offer high iron foods from beginning of 6 complementary feeding (weaning) - meat, oily fish, eggs, pulses and nut butters Offer spoon-feeding soft finger foods and 7 a cup of water at all meals so that your baby develops all their feeding skills Stop feeding when your baby shows you he or she has had enough by keeping his 8 mouth closed or turning away from food or milk Introduce allergenic foods one at a time, from four to six months - dairy foods (cow's 9 milk, yogurt, cheese), egg, nut butters, fish, wheat-based foods and foods with soya or sesame Move onto thick mash with soft lumps between six and eight months and onto 10 minced and chopped family foods and firm finger foods between nine and 12 months

-Ten Steps for Feeding Infants
+Ten Steps for Feeding Babies